vtex/toolbelt/README.md

     settings set <app> <fields> <value>         Set a value settings unset <app> <fields>               Unset a value

-    redirects import <csvPath>      Import redirects for the current account and workspace redirects export <csvPath>      Export all redirects in the current account and workspace redirects delete <csvPath>      Delete redirects in the current account and workspace

     url                               Prints base URL for current account, workspace and account

     workspace                         Alias for vtex workspace info